 Because of the risk of permanent vision loss with giant cell arteritis, prompt diagnosis and treatment of the condition is essential.
 We provide patients with evaluation by a rheumatologist on our team and vascular ultrasound of the temporal and axillary arteries within one business day of referral.

-BWH is among the few hospitals in the nation to use noninvasive vascular ultrasound in the diagnosis of giant cell arteritis.
+BWH is among the few hospitals in the nation to use noninvasive vascular ultrasound in the diagnosis of giant cell arteritis, and over the past five years has performed over 1000 of these specialized ultrasound examinations.
 Temporal biopsy may also be part of the diagnostic evaluation.

 We provide immediate diagnosis, treatment, and if desired, close follow-up for patients diagnosed with giant cell arteritis.
 Our team also manages conditions that can coexist with giant cell arteritis, such as polymyalgia rheumatica.